Doug Bracewell

-Douglas Andrew John Bracewell (born 28 September 1990) is a New Zealand cricketer who currently plays for Central Districts.
-He is a right-handed batsman and bowls right-arm fast-medium pace.
+Douglas Andrew John Bracewell (born 28 September 1990) is a former New Zealand cricketer.
+A right-handed batsman and right-arm fast-medium pace bowler, he played for New Zealand between 2011 and 2023.
 He is the son of former Test cricketer Brendon Bracewell.
-His uncle is also a former Black Caps player and coach John Bracewell.
+His uncle, John Bracewell, is also a former Black Caps player and coach.

 Early days

 Born in Tauranga, Bracewell was educated at Rathkeale College near Masterton.

 Domestic career

 In 2008, Bracewell was selected in the New Zealand under-19 squad for their tour of England, he played both ‘Tests’ and five ‘ODIs’.

 On 17 November 2008 he made his first-class cricket debut for Central Districts against Auckland, he was dismissed for a duck in the first innings before taking 1 wicket for 41 runs (1/41).
 A month later he made his List A debut against the same opposition, he took 2/33 and as opening batsman scored 55.

 After making his international debuts in all three formats during the 2011–12 season Bracewell was drafted by Delhi Daredevils in the 2012 IPL draft.

 In June 2018, he was awarded a contract with Central Districts for the 2018–19 season.

 Bracewell signed to play for Essex in the 2023 County Championship, he made eight appearances and took 24 wickets at 27.41.

 In 2024, Bracewell received a one-month anti-doping ban for testing positive to cocaine on match day of a Super Smash match, playing for Central Stags against Wellington Firebirds.

 Bracewell returned to Essex for their final three County Championship matches of the 2025 season.
+Bracewell again failed a drugs test on 25 September 2025, on the second day of his final match for Essex, and admitted using cocaine after the end of the first day's play.
+He was given a two year ban by the ECB's Cricket Regulator on 24 April 2026.